Future of Work

 “Must have experience with ChatGPT.”
 Really?
 That’s like requiring experience with Google in 2005.

 The real issue?
-McKinsey discovered that 46% of leaders identify skill gaps as their biggest AI adoption barrier.
+The WEF found that 63% of employers cite skill gaps as their biggest barrier to business transformation.
 But they’re looking for the wrong skills.

 You don’t need someone who’s used AI tools.
 You need someone who thinks in human-AI workflows.